 Grief hit me like a whirlwind.
 How could I respond to that question?
 Having given my life to someone only to be discarded like used toilet paper I became mute.
 The pain must have been clear on my face.
 She went on even more softly:

 “It is not good for you to be alone… Maybe you can stay with me and help make this new house of mine a home?”

-Tears, unbidden, shed from unseeing eyes, bursting forth like jets of water from a shattered dam.
-Surely after all that had happened to me I’d finally come across one who’s beauty could not compare.
+Tears, unbidden, shed from unseeing eyes, burst forth like jets of water from a shattered dam.
+Surely after all that had happened to me I’d finally come across one whose beauty could not compare.
 Yes, with eyes unseeing I had finally seen the most beautiful woman…